 AIHC Mentoring Program

-Applications are now being accepted for the AIHC Mentoring Program through September 2, 2022!
+Applications are closed for the 2022-2023 AIHC Mentoring Program.
+Please check back in spring 2023 to apply for the next cohort.
 The AIHC Mentoring Program accepts mentors and mentees annually to the program.
 This year-long program will begin in July and ends August the following year with a recognition at the Nexus Summit.
 Mentors and mentees who are selected will be matched based on needs and experience.
 Over the course of the year, pairs will schedule monthly meetings, participate in quarterly learning activities with the larger group, and provide evaluation feedback to improve the mentoring program.

 Eligibility and Criteria for Selection

 Criteria for being a good mentor are difficult to define.
 Being an experienced IPE leader does not necessarily prohibit you from being mentored by someone in an area where you are seeking advice or would like to develop deeper expertise.
 By the same token, you may not see yourself as an interprofessional leader yet, but you have strong experience in specific areas that would allow you to mentor someone seeking help with that aspect of interprofessional practice or education.
 You must be an AIHC member to participate in the program.
 At a minimum:

 - Be a faculty member in university environment in a health or health-related profession